TopBiketoursPortugal/TopBikeToursPortugal/content/tours/north-easy-atlantic-coast-of-portugal-walking-hiking.md

 packagetype: PackageTour
 tourtype: Walking
 meta:
-  title: "North easy Atlantic Coast of Portugal walking & Hiking "
+  title: "Hiking Atlantic Coast of Portugal "
   description: "The coast of the Atlantic Ocean is one the best areas to walk on
     and, at the same time, enjoy the beautiful beaches and the history that the northern towns have to offer.
 Start this tour in one of the most important